MENU

 Description:

 This event is fired at the start of when you edit a cell.
-There's meta information available to you in the RGraph Registry and that is:
+There's meta information available to you that's passed to your listener function as the second argument and that is:

 {